 Both Taki Tsunosaki and Sonoka Kikuchi, only less than 4 years older than the 92nd Generation, managed to open succesful restaurants on their own.

 Throw the Dog a Bone: At the end of training camp, and after suffering hard challenges every single day, the students who pass get a special dinner made by the Legendary Alumni.

-Owner of a French cuisine restaurant called Shino's, Koujirou was a student of the 79th generation and held the first seat in the Elite Ten Council.
+Owner of a French cuisine restaurant called Shino's, Koujirou was a student of the 79th generation and held the first seat in the Council of Ten Masters Council.

 Tropes associated with Koujirou Shinomiya:

 Break the Haughty: In his flashbacks, Koujirou was determined to start a restaurant in France.
 While moderately successful, his staff began dismissing him for being a foreigner, sabotaging his recettes to the point he almost went out of business.
 This is what makes him the hardened, stern chef he is now.

 The Cynic: Considers himself the only reliable person in the kitchen, believing the staff will bring him down.

 I Am Not Left-Handed: Discussed by Gin, who wonders why Koujirou didn't prepare one of his special dishes in the unsanctioned Shokugeki against Soma and Megumi.
 Lampshaded by the other Legendary Alumni.

 Koujirou: "My opponents are just students.
 Did you think I'd be so merciless?"

 Donato: "He'd defeat them so easily that they can't ever cook again."